BCDevOps/openshift-wiki/docs/Vault/Troubleshooting.md

 ## Check the status of Vault system in the cluster

-- All cluster members should be in either a leader (1) or follower (4) state.
+- All Vault cluster members should be in either a leader (1) or follower (4) state.
 Five (5) raft systems total in the Vault cluster
 - Should be unsealed and the DR site should be active.

 ```bash